 Specs: 1.75" x 0.120" wall 1020 alloy DOM tubing, 7.5" bend radius.

 Now, since the track bar is so tall and it is anchored in the trunk, you have to leave the top down.
-You also have to remove the trunk lid, which is a fairly quick and easy procedure.
-We are working on supplying carbon trunk lids which can be modified with holes or slots for the rear braces.
+You also have to either remove the trunk lid, which is a fairly quick and easy procedure, or cut slots in the trunk lid to allow clearance for the rearward bars.